Pontoon Decals: Graphic Types, Plus Steps for Application and Removal

 Wipe Surface Clean

-After you've removed the decal and adhesive, you 'll more than likely find an imprint where the decal once was.
-A good buffing job will blend the outline and exposed areas back to an original looking gel coat.
+After you've removed the decal and adhesive, you'll likely find an imprint where the decal once was.
+A good buffing job will blend the outline and exposed areas back to an original-looking gel coat.

 The manufacturer 3M makes a Super Duty Rubbing Compound and Finesse-it Marine Glaze that I know many boat owners swear by.
 This two-step process helps remove light oxidation.

 And that's a wrap!
-Once you've gotten your own decals and followed these application steps, sport your new pontoon decals in style.
+Once you've purchased your decals and followed these application steps, you can sport your new pontoon decals in style.